Acetylsalicylsaeure/pymopac/README.md

 + `plot=True`
     uses matplotlib to plot the progress in gradient and heat of formation

+## Parsers
+Custom parsers can be written, inherinting from input.BaseParser.
+Every Output class has a list at self.parser which, custom parsers can simply be added.
+If a parser has been added after Output initialization, parsing can be redone using Output.parseAll()

+By convention, custom parsers are able to set attributes on the Ouput class by having the Output passed as an argument at parse time.

+### AUX Parser

+A parser working on the MOPAC AUX file is called when a .aux file is passed, as is standard when creating the output via the `MopacInput.run()` method.
+Using this, all properties can be parsed in an unsupervised manner.
+Results of this can be found under `Output.auxDict`.

 ## Tests

 done for Ubuntu 24 LTS and Fedora 40,